Chemaclass/knob-mvc/README.md

 All controllers are inside mvc/controllers.

-* AjaxController
-* BaseController
+* BaseController -> All controller should extend from this one

-* BackendController
-* HomeController
+* AjaxController: Controller for ajax petitions.
+* BackendController: Controller  for backend stuff.
+* HomeController: Controller for all files from WP:
+	- author.php -> getAuthor()
+	- archive.php -> getArchive()
+	- category.php -> getCategory()
+	- home.php -> getHome()
+	- index.php -> getIndex()
+	- search.php -> getSearch()
+	- single.php -> getSingle()
+	- tag.php -> getTag()

+* WidgetController: Controller for register all wigdets using the setup() function.

-### Calling a controller from a WordPress template page
+### Calling a controller from a WordPress template page.
+All this files are already created by Knob-base.
+So you just need to override the function in your HomeController.

 [Create a template for WordPress](http://codex.wordpress.org/Template_Hierarchy), for example single.php which is used when a Post is loaded.